What You Need to Know When Dividing Your Business in a Divorce

 Selling, splitting, and dividing business assets can make divorce trickier

 When a couple goes through a divorce, assets and liabilities are split through a process called Equitable Distribution.
-Essentially, a court will classify property as either marital or separate, place a value on the property, and then distribute the property amongst the spouses.
+Essentially, a court will classify property as either marital or separate, place a value on the property, and then distribute the property between the spouses.

 Certainly, some types of property are easier to distribute than others.
 For instance, typically both spouses will have a vehicle, and each spouse will keep their respective vehicles.
 Other types of property may be more difficult to distribute – for example the marital residence.
 To distribute the residence, most of the time the spouses will agree to sell the house and split the proceeds.
 However, sometimes one party will want to stay in the house, and they will essentially have to buy the other spouse out.